All property photos

 Formal Dining Room:

-Contains a “Jonesy” window and dramatic view of the Las Trampas ridgeline and surrounding valley.
-An old “press ladder” from the pressroom at the Oakland Tribune serves as a stairway/ladder to the cozy loft area.
+Dramatic ceilings and captivating views of the Las Trampas ridgeline.
+An old “press ladder” from the pressroom at the Oakland Tribune serves as a stairway/ladder to the cozy loft retreat.

 Contains several unusual decorative pieces including old molds used for railroad train wheels and a true porthole from a ship.
 The chimney tilts back before going upwards and has a series of step-like shelves on it leading to the loft above.
-A circular turreted area of the bedroom is perfect for reading or writing.
+A circular turreted area of the bedroom provides a perfect retreat for reading or writing.

-The cabinets are made of barn wood, retrieved from the Napa Valley, which were roughened up with a wire brush to bring out its distinctive grain.
-The stained glass cabinet fronts were individually designed and created by an artist.
-The smooth counter tops are made of cured walnut that came from trees cut down from a grove in Danville in the 1960’s.
+The cabinets, made of barn wood and retrieved from the Napa Valley, were roughened up with a wire brush to bring out the distinctive grain.
+Stained glass cabinet fronts were individually designed and the smooth wooden countertops are made of cured walnut that came from trees cut down from a grove in Danville in the 1960’s.

-With its soaring 25’ ceilings this area is filled with many salvaged materials.
-The spine and ribs of the home are made up of ridge beams, rafters and braces reclaimed from the shuttered JC Penny store in downtown San Francisco.
+With its soaring 25’ ceilings this impressive space is filled with many salvaged materials.
+The spine and ribs of the home are made up of ridge beams, rafters and braces reclaimed from the shuttered JC Penney store in downtown San Francisco.
 The central chandelier was the original light fixture retrieved from the Fremont High School gymnasium.
-The massive wood-burning fireplace is adorned with a distinctive mantel that came from a bar in Jack London Square.
+A massive wood-burning fireplace is adorned with a distinctive mantel that came from a bar in Jack London Square.

 The stairs to the upper floor were originally church pews retrieved from a church in England that burned down.
 The banisters were made from the heavy steel rods that encircle large antique wine vats and the hand railings made from old fence pipe.

-The loft has access to a private upstairs patio over looking the Las Trampas ridge and surrounding valleys.
+The loft has access to an intimate upstairs patio overlooking the Las Trampas ridge and surrounding valleys.
 The dramatic confessional door leading to the retreat was retrieved from the same burned out church in England that yielded other items in the home.

-Home was built with over 120,000 used bricks many found in an old warehouse in downtown Oakland.
+Home was built in 1988 with over 120,000 used bricks, many found in an old warehouse in downtown Oakland.

 Stately exterior light posts at the front walkway came from Lake Merritt, circa 1910.